0xc000022070/env/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/gh/caarlos0/env.svg?logo=codecov&style=for-the-badge)](https://codecov.io/gh/caarlos0/env)
 [![](http://img.shields.io/badge/godoc-reference-5272B4.svg?style=for-the-badge)](https://pkg.go.dev/github.com/caarlos0/env/v11)

 A simple and zero-dependencies library to parse environment variables into `struct`s.

+**Fork-note:** The only difference with the original library is that **env tag names** are *returned* and has *more priority* than **field names** in every error derivated from `ParseError`.
+Also, unit tests has been updated to take that into account.

 ## Used and supported by